Achievement Unlocked: Gameplay

-Achievement Unlocked is a 2008 Adobe Flash video game developed in 4 days by John Cooney and published by Armor Games.
 While essentially a platform game, it has been referred to as a metagame as well as an "antigame".
 The game is a send-up of in-game achievements, still a relatively new concept at the release of the game.
-While a video game achievement is usually a meta-goal defined outside a game's parameters, in Achievement Unlocked, unlocking achievements is the only goal of the game.
-It's been described as a "commentary on the proliferation of nearly meaningless rewards in games" and was featured in the book 250 Indie Games You Must Play by Mike Rose and The Game Designer's Playlist: Innovative Games Every Game Designer Needs to Play by Zack Hiwiller.
+While a video game achievement is usually a meta-goal defined outside a game's parameters, they are the only goal of the game in Achievement Unlocked.